openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 problem involves the Cholesky decomposition of the covariance matrices :math:`B` and :math:`R`.
-This allows one to transform the sum of two Mahalanobis distances into a single Euclidian norm.
+This allows one to transform the sum of two Mahalanobis distances into a single Euclidean norm.
 This leads to a classical non linear least squares problem.

 Linear Gaussian Calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the Gaussian linear calibration, we assume that the parametric
+In Gaussian linear calibration, we assume that the parametric
 function is linear with respect to the parameters.
 This method is known as the Kalman filter in data assimilation.
 We make the hypothesis that :math:`h` is linear with respect to :math:`\vect{\theta}`,